-This agreement applies to all courses for which Leeds City College currently receives funding directly from the Higher Education Funding Council for England.
+This agreement applies to all courses for which Leeds City College currently receives funding or a student number allocation directly from the Higher Education Funding Council for England.

 The fee charges for indirectly funded provision offered at the College will be determined by the University providing the funding.